sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Total mac for SmartSwich = (512 + 8 + 8) + ((8 + 8) * 8) =   656 mac addresses

 * The MAC address for each host endpoint and the corresponding DPU endpoint will be read from the hardware and updated into the MID_PLANE_IP_MAC table in the ChassisStateDB as shown below.
-The IP addess will also be stored here for convenience.
+The IP address will also be stored here for convenience.

 ### 3.3.2.
 ChassisStateDB Schema for MID_PLANE_IP_MAC
 ```